One way or another, every design connects with its users. This is where these emotional web design tips can help.

 Reflective level of visual design.

-Finally, we’re at the stage of “What happens next?”.
+Finally, we’re at the stage of “What happens next?” in your emotional web design.

 After you’ve interacted with the design, you then – subconsciously – decide what kind of lasting impression it will have on you.